temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options

 * `--limit` (int) -
-  Show only the first `N` Batch Jobs in the list.
+  Max count to list.

-### temporal batch terminate: Terminate a Batch Job
+### temporal batch terminate: Terminate a batch job

-Terminate the Batch job with the provided Job Id.
+Terminate the batch job with the provided job ID.
 You must provide a reason motivating the termination.
 This reason is stored with the Service for later reference.
-For example:
+For example, to terminate 'YourJobId':

 ```
-temporal batch terminate --job-id YourJobId --reason YourTerminationReason
+temporal batch terminate \
+    --job-id YourJobId \
+    --reason YourTerminationReason
 ```

 #### Options

 * `--job-id` (string) -
-  The Batch Job Id to terminate.
+  Job id to terminate.
   Required.
 * `--reason` (string) -
-  Reason for terminating the Batch Job.
+  Reason for terminating the batch job.
   Required.

 ### temporal env: Manage environments